buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 The default warningPattern regexp only matches the warning text, so line numbers and file names are ignored.
-To enable line number and file name matching, privide a different regexp and provide a function (callable) as the argument of ``warningExtractor=``.
+To enable line number and file name matching, provide a different regexp and provide a function (callable) as the argument of ``warningExtractor=``.
 The function is called with three
 arguments: the :class:`BuildStep` object, the line in the log file with the warning, and the ``SRE_Match`` object of the regexp search for ``warningPattern``.
 It